RedisGraph/RedisGraph/README.md

 ./redis-server --loadmodule <PATH_TO_RedisGraph>/src/libmodule.so
 ```

-For more information please see Demo
+For more eaxmples please see [Demo](https://github.com/swilly22/redis-module-graph/tree/master/Demo)